Department of Government Efficiency: Revenue loss

 The Senate subcommittee on investigations reported that DOGE has generated over $21.7 billion in waste across the federal government.
-Treasury Department and IRS officials have predicted a decrease of more than 10 percent in tax receipts by the April 15 deadline in 2025more than $500 billion in lost federal revenue; they noted that "DOGE-driven workforce reductions" were a factor.
-Partnership for Public Service estimated in April 2025 that the DOGE effort will cost taxpayers over $135 billion in 2025 due to productivity losses, paid leave, and the costs of dismissing and re-hiring employees.
+Treasury Department and IRS officials predicted a decrease of more than ten percent in tax receipts by the April 15 deadline in 2025more than $500 billion in lost federal revenue; they noted that "DOGE-driven workforce reductions" were a factor.
+However, actual revenue for 2025 increased from $5.100 trillion to $5.313 trillion.

+The Partnership for Public Service estimated in April 2025 that the DOGE effort will cost taxpayers over $135 billion in 2025 due to productivity losses, paid leave, and the costs of dismissing and re-hiring employees.
 This estimate did not include the costs of lawsuits or lower tax collections by the IRS.